dappforce/subsocial-docs/docs/lightpaper/architecture/Architecture.md

 title: Architecture
 ---

-Subsocial is far more than just a blogging platform with crypto payments.
+Subsocial is far more than just a blogging platform with monetization features.
 It is a revolution in connecting social media with decentralized finance.
 This is Social Finance, where social media meets DeFi.
 To better explain how we differ from a simple blogging platform we must outline our architecture at a high level.